 | 30 years | $24,000 | $100,627 | $76,627 |

-After 30 years at 8%, compound interest produces more than four times the return of simple interest on the same $10,000.
-This is why long investment horizons matter so much — the compounding effect is backloaded.
+After 30 years at 8%, compound interest produces more than four times what simple interest returns on the same $10,000.
+Long investment horizons matter this much because the compounding effect is backloaded, most of the growth happens in the later years.

 The Rule of 72